 So are the infinite banking scam connotations accurate?
 Is it a Ponzi scheme or a fraud?
 The short answer is no. Yet the IBC also isn’t necessarily the best or the only way (as some claim it to be) to take advantage of this established strategy.
 There are other ways that allow you to collateralize the cash value in participating whole life insurance and use it to self-finance investments, projects, and purchases.

 When people ask, “is infinite banking a scam?”, they often aren’t considering all the pros and cons that come with using the strategy.
 As we mentioned, the concept isn’t the best strategy for everyone, but that also doesn’t mean that it is a scam.
 Here’s a quick overview of some of the pros and cons.

 To summarize, the infinite banking concept is not the official or required method for leveraging the cash value build-up in participating whole life insurance, and the concept isn’t for everyone.
 Many people desire more than just a mechanical methodology to follow, and it is these people who benefit from Life Benefits’ services.

 At Life Benefits, we focus on helping clients build sustainable wealth through the Life Benefits Formula®.

 We are also familiar with and use many of the principles of the Infinite Banking Concept.
-Many of our clients use their policies to self-finance projects in ways very similar to infinite banking, and our team has written a 31-page eBook on understanding Infinite Banking in our modern environment.
+Many of our clients use their policies to self-finance projects in ways very similar to infinite banking, and John McFie of Life Benefits has written a 31-page eBook on understanding Infinite Banking in our modern environment.

 |Understanding the Infinite Banking Concept and How It Works In Our Modern Environment 31 page ebook from Life Benefits Order here>|